mhmdk/myos/readme.md

 mkdosfs -F32 -v /dev/loop1 #warning  Not enough clusters for a 32 bit FAT! may be emmited sudo losetup  -o 512  --sizelimit 2080768 /dev/loop2 hda.img  # 2080768 = 4064*512
 mkdosfs -F32 -v /dev/loop2

+to use the disk from host machine: sudo losetup /dev/loop0 hda.img partprobe /dev/loop0
+# now /dev/loop0p1  /dev/loop0p2 should apear, they can be mounted normally
+# to detach device:
+sudo losetup -d /dev/loop0